Angel Batista: Season six

 Batista has moved in with his younger sister Jamie (Aimee Garcia) in the apartment adjacent to Dexter's, thus allowing Jamie to babysit Dexter's son Harrison whenever Dexter might need to leave in the middle of the night.
 It turns out that he and LaGuerta separated in order for her to secure the position of Captain in Miami Metro Homicide.
 However, her position as Lieutenant was left open specifically for him by her recommendation.
 To her surprise, Deputy Chief Tom Matthews (Geoff Pierson) decided to promote Debra to Lieutenant instead.
 Debra breaks this news to Batista, who takes it in stride and congratulates her, but is still hurt by constantly being involved in LaGuerta's battles with Matthews.
-Detective Joey Quinn (Desmond Harrington) also begins criticizing Batista for not telling LaGuerta how he feels, which almost results in a fight at a crime scene.
-Their relationship is further strained when Quinn drunkenly makes crude remarks about Jamie; angered, Batista punches him out.
+Detective Joey Quinn (Desmond Harrington) also begins criticizing Batista for not telling LaGuerta how he feels.
+Batista advises Debra against letting LaGuerta boss her around.
+After Miami Metro discovers a new serial killer, and Gellar (Edward James Olmos) is named as the prime suspect, Batista and Quinn travel to meet with Gellar's former assistant Carissa Porter (Mariana Klaveno).
+Batista tries unsuccessfully to get Quinn to not sleep with her, and discovers one of Gellar's old drawings which bears a resemblance to Erin's corpse.
+Quinn convinces Batista to lie to Deb about the former's romantic involvement with Carissa, and Batista interrogates her by himself until Deb orders Quinn to join in.
+After Carissa mentions her and Quinn's hookup, Batista apologizes to Debra at her house-warming party, where he also punches out a drunk Quinn for making crude remarks about Jamie.